leenasoowq/SmartBot/README.md

 - ChatGPT relies solely on **pretrained knowledge** rather than **Retrieval-Augmented Generation (RAG)**.
 - It lacks **interactive learning features** to help students test their understanding on specific lecture materials.

-To address these gaps, I developed **SmartBot** — an AI-powered learning assistant designed to enhance self-directed learning through *context-aware explanations*, *interactive quizzes*, and *lecture video support*.
+To address these gaps, **SmartBot** was developed — an AI-powered learning assistant designed to enhance self-directed learning through *context-aware explanations*, *interactive quizzes*, and *lecture video support*.
 ---
 ## Key Features